ulian-onua/KRNDeviceType/README.md

-KRNOrientation
+KRNDeviceType
 ===============

-KRNDeviceType is a simple class that helps you to get type of your iOS device.
+KRNDeviceType is a simple class that helps you to get type of your iOS device for layout purposes.

 ## Installation